valerio-bozzolan/italian-fuel-stations-comparator/README.md

     bzr clone lp:it-fuel-stations-comparator

 ## Installation
+Have GNU/Linux, PHP and MySQL/MariaDB working.

 This project is built over the [Boz-PHP - Another PHP framework](https://github.com/valerio-bozzolan/boz-php-another-php-framework).
 Install it in your `/usr/share`:

     bzr branch lp:boz-php-another-php-framework /usr/share/boz-php-another-php-framework

-After that you only have to rename and fill the `load-sample.php` to `load.php` and import in MySQL/MariaDB the `database-schema.sql` from the `installation` folder.
+Import in MySQL/MariaDB the `database-schema.sql` from the `installation` folder.

+Also in the `installation` folder copy the `load-sample.php` in the root folder as `load.php` and fill with your MySQL/MariaDB credentials.

 ## Import data from MISE
 Please download data from the Italian [Ministero dello Sviluppo Economico](http://www.sviluppoeconomico.gov.it/index.php/it/open-data/elenco-dataset/2032336-carburanti-prezzi-praticati-e-anagrafica-degli-impianti):